Catalyst-Studios/Eternal-Ores/README.md

 **Like**;

 - Create (NYI)
-- Mekanism (NYI)
+- Mekanism (Implemented)
 - Oritech (NYI)
+___
 Catalyst Team
 ==========

 Discord Server Link: https://discord.gg/FAvjyGtDbf
+___
 Translation to other Languages
 =============

 This mod ships in with English & Spanish translations by default!

-With the Translations you are free to contribute without asking me, simply create a PR over Github and we'll gladly look at it.
+With the Translations you are free to contribute without asking me, simply create a PR over GitHub, and we'll gladly look at it.

 However, make sure to **NOT USE ANY TYPE OF AI ON IT**!!!

 We are looking for people that actually speak that language.
 We love machine, but not that kind of machine!
+___
+**For PackDevs**
+=

+That look to disable some of Eternal Ores ore generation

+Make sure to check out packdevs/PackDevs.md file within our GitHub repository.

+___
 Credits
 ============

 This section is still in a W.I.P state!

-- RadzRatz - Mod Author/Owner - Base Items/Blocks Creator
+- RadzRatz - Mod Author/Owner/Artist - Base Items/Blocks Creator
--
+- BillBertKing1 - Mastermind behind Eternal Ores Creation
+- ApexSlayer - On suggesting new Custom Material Sets
+- PatrioticCross - On suggesting new Custom Material Sets
+___
 Licence
 =======